tolauwae/phd-thesis/src/foundations/foundations.typ

 #lemma("Snapshot preservation")[
   The semantics of a reconstruction-based reversible debugger is said to be _snapshot preserving_ if the following holds:
-  $ forall global space . space global = boxed(operation) bar.v t bar.v programcounter, executionstate, breakpoints, snapshots, boxed(message) and global_"start" multi(dbgarrow) global \
+  $ forall global space . space global = globalrule(client, revserverrule(boxed(operation), boxed(message), programcounter, executionstate, breakpoints, snapshots, t)) and global_"start" multi(dbgarrow) global \
    arrow.double.r.long \
-   forall (programcounter', t') in s space . space programcounter' lt.eq.slant programcounter and t_"start" multi(arrow.r.long) t' $
+   forall (programcounter', t') in snapshots space . space programcounter' lt.eq.slant programcounter and t_"start" multi(arrow.r.long) t' $
 ]<snapshotpreservation>

+Informally, the lemma states that for any debugger configuration $global$ that is reachable from the start configuration $global_"start"$, all snapshots in the debugger must contain a term $t$ that is reachable from the start state $t_"start"$, and a has a program counter lower or equal to the current program counter.
+Or in other words, snapshot in a debugging session contain only reachable states, from the past.

 #proof([Snapshot preservation for #reversibledbg])[
   The proof is straightforward by induction on steps taken in the debug session ($multi(dbgarrow)$).
   //For each case, we need to prove that all snapshots in the last debug configuration contain a program counter lower or equal to the current program counter, and that the term in the snapshot is reachable from the start term in zero or more steps.